csc-training/csc-env-eff/part-1/allas/allas-usage.md

 # Basic usage of Allas

-## Accessing Allas via the Puhti web interface (optional)
+## Accessing Allas via Allas web interface

-1. Go to the Puhti web interface: <https://www.puhti.csc.fi>.
+1. Login to Allas web interface: <https://allas.csc.fi>
-2. Login with your CSC user account (or Haka).
-3. Select *Cloud storage configuration* from the *Pinned Apps* view on the dashboard.
-4. Enter your CSC password to authenticate, then create an Allas S3 connection for the project you want to use for this exercise.
-   - You may skip the previous step if you've already configured a connection.

-   💡 Now you'll be able to browse your *buckets* and *objects* in Allas using the *Files* app!

-5. From the *Files* dropdown menu in the top navigation bar, select `s3allas-project_<id>` where `<id>` is the number of your project (e.g. 2001234).
+2. From the upper left coner of the interface, select the CSC project you are using on this cource.
-6. Create a new bucket by pressing the *New Directory* button.
+3. Create a new bucket by pressing the *+Create Bucket* button.
-   - Name it as `<id>_<username>`, in which `<id>` is again the number of your project and `<username>` is your CSC username.
+   - Name it as `<id>-<username>`, in which `<id>` is the number of your project and `<username>` is your CSC username.
 Note that you cannot use a bucket name that already exists!

-7. Open the created bucket by clicking it.
+4. Open the created bucket by clicking it.

-8. Upload one file from your computer into the bucket (any file should do, but prefer a file that you can open in Puhti, e.g. a text file).
+5. Upload one file from your computer into the bucket (any file should do, but prefer a file that you can open in Puhti, e.g. a text file).
+Upload process starts from the *Upload* button in the upper right corner of the interface.

 💭 During the exercises, you can use this web interface to get another view to your buckets and objects in Allas.